 Do You Grind Your Teeth?

 Teeth grinding, also known as bruxism, is a common dental concern that often occurs at night while asleep.
 For this reason, many patients are unaware that they clench or grind their teeth until they visit their dentist.
-Some patients notice teeth getting shorter or worn-down.
-Worn teeth is the number-one sign of an untreated teeth grinding condition.
-Teeth grinding can not only affect the health of your teeth, but it is also linked to complex bite disorders and Temporomandibular Joint Disorders (TMJ & TMD).
+Some patients notice teeth getting shorter or worn down.
+Worn teeth are the number-one sign of an untreated teeth grinding condition.
+Teeth grinding can not only affect the health of your teeth but it is also linked to complex bite disorders and Temporomandibular Joint Disorders (TMJ & TMD).

 Dr. Abraham Stein provides patients with an in-depth examination, visual screening, and comprehensive bite analysis during every routine dental visit.
 Early intervention and comprehensive treatment for teeth grinding can prevent future complications and restore balance to your smile.